Igalia/phpreport/docs/user/reports.rst

 In this report we can see the details of a specific project, and the time devoted to this project split by worker and customer or story.

+The *Project details* menu entry is actually a landing page to select one project among those currently active.
+This report can also be reached through the results of the *Project evaluation* report.

 In the top of the screen there are different values and metrics for the project: